Medicare Part A Guide

 - You have End-Stage Renal Disease (ESRD)

-Even those who get premium-free coverage may still have to pay additional costs, including a yearly inpatient deductible of $1,316.
+Even those who get premium-free coverage may still have to pay additional costs, including a yearly inpatient deductible of $1,364 in 2019.
 Other costs include the following:

 - Inpatient days 0 through 60: $0 coinsurance